2009 Vancouver gang war: Progress and escalation

 Despite the change in public opinion, the gang war continued.
 On 17 February 2009, the gangster Shane Messent of the Red Scorpions, in a case of mistaken identity, shot Aleem Mohammed as he was answering the door to his parents' house.
-Mohammed's brother, Amir Mohammed, gave chase to Messent, tacked him and took away his gun, which he then used to kill him.
+Mohammed's brother, Amir Mohammed, gave chase to Messent, tackled him and took away his gun, which he then used to kill him.
 Aleem Mohammed survived his wound to the chest while charges were dropped against Amir Mohammed under the grounds he killed Messent in self-defense.
 Corey Konkin of Maple Ridge was murdered on 26 February 2009 in a case of mistaken identity, being shot in the head.
 On 2 March 2009, the gangster Sukhwinder Dhaliwal of Abbotsford was found murdered in his automobile in Delta with the cause of death being shot several times.

 On 3 March 2009, the gangster Sunil Mall of Abbotsford, a former member of the UN gang who joined the Red Scorpions, was murdered, being found shot dead in his car.
 Gregor Robertson, the mayor of Vancouver, gave a speech on television, noting that Vancouver was due to host the Winter 2010 Olympics and that the violence of the gang war was ruining the image of Vancouver as the city was acquiring the dubious reputation of being a crime-infested city.
 Robertson stated the police were "losing the battle" and the public needed to supply more information "to turn the tide".
 Corporal Peter Thissen of the RCMP told the media: "I wouldn't say the area is under-policed, but certainly we could use additional resources.
 We're trying to engage the public because we cannot do this ourselves.
 This is not about more police on the street necessarily, this is about the public becoming engaged in a problem that they need to help us solve".